RuralAnemone/clowncryption-frontend/README.md

 <br><br><br><br>

-alternatively, you can just deploy to replit by clicking the button below and just press the big green "Run" button :)
+alternatively, you can just deploy to replit by clicking the button below and presing the big green "Run" button :)

 <a target="_blank" href="https://replit.com/github/RuralAnemone/clowncryption-frontend"><img alt="Run on Replit" src="https://binbashbanana.github.io/deploy-buttons/buttons/remade/replit.svg"></a>